mechmotum/mechmotum.github.io/content/ebike-speed-controller.rst

    :align: center
    :alt: Control Architecture.

    *Figure 1.
-Control architecture where :math:`e` is the error between the actual speed :math:`v` of the ebike and the desired speed, :math:`v_d`, and :math:`V` is the DC input voltage to the ebike plant model.
+Control architecture where e is the error between the actual speed v of the ebike and the desired speed, vd, and V is the DC input voltage to the ebike plant model.
-   :math:`Gc` and :math:`Gp` represent the controller and plant model respectively.*
+   Gc and Gp represent the controller and plant model respectively.*

 The goal of the controller is to track a setpoint speed, within +/- 0.10 m/s, set by the rider.
 To achieve this, a PID controller was tuned using MATLAB’s Control System Toolbox.
 The ebike plant